 When you participate in your initial IEP meeting, you will meet with the teachers that will be handling your child’s special education as well as other school officials such as;

 - Qualified Therapists (Speech, Physical, Occupational, etc.)

-Other individuals will also attend that can provide insight into your child’s special needs that prevent them from moving forward on their own down the educational road to success.
+Other individuals will also attend the meeting to provide insight into your child’s special needs that prevent them from moving forward on their own down the educational road to success.

-There aren’t any steadfast rules regarding what information should be included in an IEP, seeing as how it differs from child to child, but there are a few guidelines you can expect the teacher to loosely follow to reach goals that work for your child;
+There aren’t any steadfast rules regarding what information should be included in an IEP.
+It differs from child to child.
+But there are a few guidelines you can expect the teacher to loosely follow to reach goals that work for your child;

 - The teacher might discuss current learning methods that are working for other students like your own, and bring up what methods don’t work as well.